 To accomplish that, Keely said, DISA is taking its web-filtering data and uploading it to the agency’s new cloud-based analytics warehouse, known as Acropolis.
 Acropolis is based on commodity servers and the Hadoop Distributed File System.

 “These are capabilities that are enhanced by Big Data,” Keely said.
 “The biggest challenge is getting data into Acropolis, getting it stored and organized.”

-Putting Big Data to Work for Security
+How Continous Monitoring and Risk Scoring (CMRS) is Putting Big Data to Work

 In addition to web filtering, DISA plans to use Acropolis and Big Data analytics for its Continuous Monitoring and Risk Scoring program.
 The CMRS system is a web-based visualization tool that monitors cybersecurity risk for systems throughout the DOD.

 Prior to assuming his current job at Fort George G. Meade in Maryland, Keely ran DISA’s Field Security Operations, which enforces information assurance for the DOD.
 His team would conduct up to 700 risk analyses per year on systems at military bases throughout the world.
 If a system was deemed “healthy enough,” it was green-lighted to operate for another three years.